LoopFlow — User Manual

 of 25 iterations applies.

-if your runner differs, use a command predicate instead: `done when "pnpm test -- x" passes`.
+`test` shorthand's default), use a command predicate instead: `done when "pnpm test -- x" passes`.

 - **A migration/push happened that you didn't want** — add it to the policy: